[13/12/2017: Updated to show the supported ZigBee Link Light standard.]

 For enthusiasts who care about the specs of the Philips Hue starter pack with colour bulbs, each bulb produces 800 lumens of light at 10 watts each.
 They are equivalent to normal 60-watt bulbs in terms of brightness.
 The Hue bridge uses just 3 watts of power and the blue lights do light up pretty bright at night, so I would recommend keeping it in a separate room to where you would sleep or where you want minimal lighting at night.
 In total, the Philips Hue starter pack would use 33 watts of power and the three bulbs would use 30 kWh/1000h.
 There is also the option to choose either the screw fitting or the bayonet fitting.

 Philips Hue have also made their API free of charge and available to any creative individual who wants to make third-party apps for the Hue either commercially or for fun.
-It also works with Apple HomeKit and supports one of the home automation standards: ZigBee.
+It also works with Apple HomeKit and supports the lighting control standard: ZigBee Light Link.

 The Philips Hue Personal Wireless Lighting is available from major NZ retailers including Mitre 10, Bunnings Warehouse, Noel Leeming, Home Concepts, and the Apple Store online.